 Go to the Object level.
-Double-click on soccerball\anim to dive into it.
+Double-click on soccerball_anim to dive into it.
 Press n to select all the geometry then go to the Modify shelf and select Extract.
 This takes all the motion and bending of the ball and puts it in one network.

-You can see an objectmerge node which is extracting the ball into a new object called extract\object.
-RMB-click on the output and find USD Export then press Shift-Enter to place this node.

-Click on the Export tab then set Valid Frame Range to Render Frame Range and set Ouput File to \$HIP/geo/soccerball\anim.usd.
-Click the Save to Disk button to export the USD file.
+You can see an objectmerge node which is extracting the ball into a new object called extract_object.
+RMB-click on the output and find USD Export then click to place this node.
+Rename this node to soccerball_anim.
+Click on the Export tab then set Valid Frame Range to Render Frame Range and set Ouput File to \$HIP/geo/ soccerball_anim.usd.
+Click the Save to Disk button.

-O2 Go back to the Solaris desktop and point it to /stage.
-In the Network View select move the backdrop node to the right so that you can branch off a second shot.
+Go back to the Solaris desktop and point it to /stage.
+In the Network View, disconnect the three light nodes (not the lightmixer) and move them above the backdrop node.
+This will not change how the first shot looks, but will let you share the nodes between the two shots.